How to Keep Up Your Yoga Practice While Traveling

 Squeezing in your usual hour-long daily practice into your schedule may be asking too much.
 How does 20 minutes sound instead?

 Committing to an achievable and realistic time to practice every day will help alleviate the guilt of not practicing at all.
-Plus, a 20-minute session, 3 times a week is enough to keep you grounded, focussed, and blissfully aware while on the road.
+Plus, a 20-minute session, 3 times a week is enough to keep you grounded, focused, and blissfully aware while on the road.

-Create a Customized (and Simple) Yoga Practice Sequence
+Create a Simple Yoga Sequence

 Coming up with some go-to yoga moves will make it easier to stick to a practice.
 Why?
 You won’t have to spend a lot of time searching for classes when you get to your destination.
 And, this guarantees that you can practice anytime and anywhere.

-If you don’t have the time or inclination to come up with your own sequence, the internet can help.
-Simply do a search for online yoga classes and check out the options that fit your criteria the best.
-So, no matter your level, time constraints, and favorite yoga style, you will find something that fits your needs.
+If you don’t have the time or inclination to come up with your own sequence, there’s always an answer online.
+Search for a YouTube video or online yoga classes for options that fit your lifestyle.

 One of the best things about yoga is that it can be done anywhere and at any time.
 It doesn’t matter if you are in the country, the city, on the beach, on a train, or in an airport lounge.